 Women Arts – funding programmes specifically for women in the arts.

-UPDATE (May 23rd 2018) – The publishers listed here are a mix of genres but I found this listing of children and teen/young adult book authors that I thought I’d share.
+Also the publishers listed here are a mix of genres but I found a listing of children and teen/young adult book authors that I thought I’d share.
 Here it is.

 Akashic – is a Brooklyn-based independent company dedicated to publishing urban literary fiction and political nonfiction by authors who are either ignored by the mainstream, or who have no interest in working within the ever-consolidating ranks of the major corporate publishers.
-Books published by Akashic include Pepperpot: Best New Stories from the Caribbean (in partnership with Peepal Tree under the Peekash imprint).
+Books published by Akashic include Pepperpot: Best New Stories from the Caribbean (in partnership with Peepal Tree under the Peekash imprint and in which my story ‘Amelia at Devil’s Bridge’ appears).
 More.

 Book Smugglers – Starting in 2017, they are looking to publish four speculative fiction novellas a year.
 They are looking for diversity, subversion, genre crossovers for middle school (to use the American vernacular) up to adult, with a word count between 17, 500 and 40,000.
 Go here for the rest.

-Registered in the Eastern Caribbean, this is a small publishing company dedicated to serving talented Caribbean authors.
+This is a small publishing company dedicated to serving talented Caribbean authors.
+It was founded by US based St. Kitts-Nevis author Carol Ottley-Mitchell.
 For a small press, it has a very varied and expanding book list, across several different types of platforms.
 Its stated aim ” is to make publishing more accessible to potential Caribbean authors and to increase the number of high-quality books about and for the Caribbean.”
 Read more.

 Carlong – This Jamaica-based publishing house promises “educational and cultural publications”.
 Here’s their link.